mikewlange/idea2markup/README.md

 # idea2markup

-From Sketch2code - renaming as I will be making substatial changes to the modal and framework.
+From Sketch2code (mzbac/sketch2code) - Only renaming as I will be making substatial changes to the Model and framework for a massive increate in vocabulary for generalised use..
 But of course, all remain open source.

 ![Preview](https://github.com/ashnkumar/sketch-code/blob/master/header_image.png)